 This type of instrumental variables strategy is commonly used in industrial organization to address the endogeneity of prices in a local product market.
 For example, Nevo (2001) uses prices in other geographic markets to instrument for city-level prices of various products in the ready-to-eat cereal industry.
-Outcomes in other geographic units have also been used as instruments in Autor et al. (2013), who instrument for growth in US imports from China using Chinese imports in other high-income countries.

 The main threat to identification for the instrumental variable strategy is that labor market tightness shocks could be correlated across areas.
-Therefore, the instrument protects us against a spurious correlation between concentration and outcomes that is due to local changes in labor market tightness, but not against national-level changes in labor market tightness (for an occupation relative to other occupations) that influence both concentration and other labor market outcomes.
+Therefore, the instrument protects us against a spurious correlation between concentration and outcomes that is due to local changes in labor market tightness, but not against national-level changes in labor market tightness (for an occupation relative to other occupations) that influence both concentration and other labor market outcomes 4.